mendix/docs/content/refguide/aggregate-list.md

 ## 2 Input Properties

-### 2.1 Variable
+### 2.1 List

-The list variable to compute an aggregate over.
+The name of the list to compute an aggregate over.

 ## 3 Action Properties